Respecting Nature on Your Hot Springs Visit

 Leave No Trace: A Mantra for Every Soak

 Pack it in, pack it out: This may seem obvious, but it's the foundation of minimizing our impact.
+Too often we hike into a hot spring and find it surrounded by food wrappers and trash.
+Not cool.
 Bring reusable water bottles, snacks in non-disposable containers, and ditch the single-use plastics.
+Bring a bag to make sure you take everything with you.
 Biodegradable options for sunscreen and insect repellent are also crucial to protect water quality.

 Respect wildlife: Observe animals from a distance, never approach or feed them.
 Avoid using loud noises or disruptive behavior that can stress delicate ecosystems.